 Exposure to asbestos does not necessarily mean an individual will get sick.
 The frequency, duration, and intensity of the exposure, along with personal risk factors such as smoking, history of lung disease, and genetic susceptibility determine the actual risk for an individual.
-The mineralogy and size of the asbestos fibers involved in the exposure are also important in determining the likelihood and nature of potential health impacts.
+The mineralogy and size of the asbestos fibers involved in the exposure are also important in determining the likelihood and the nature of potential health impacts.

-Given the limited or nonexistent exposure data available to characterize many of the pathways associated with Libby asbestos at the New Orleans site, the risk for future adverse health effects among exposed people cannot be quantified.
-ATSDR is working with state health department partners across the United States to review historical health statistics for communities around many of the facilities that processed Libby vermiculite, including the New Orleans facility.
+Given the limited or nonexistent exposure data available to characterize many of the pathways associated with Libby asbestos at the New Castle site, the risk of future health impacts for the exposed populations cannot be quantified.
+ATSDR is working with state health department partners across the country to review historical health statistics for communities around many of the facilities that processed Libby vermiculite, including the New Castle facility.
 As this information is reviewed and validated, ATSDR's Division of Health Studies will release the findings of the health statistics reviews in a separate summary report.